![]() Grandmaster Tony Scaccia |

 dismissed with no hope of ever returning.

 Grandmaster Scaccia earned the rank of Sifu but was called into active duty with the US Military.
 After serving in the military, Grandmaster Scaccia returned to teach the Kung Fu he knew and loved.
 In addition to teaching Kung Fu, he also taught dance in his studio in Costa Mesa, California.
-Tony is now semi-retired and lives with his wife on a farm in New Mexico.
+Several years ago, Tony and his wife moved to a farm in New Mexico.
+Grandmaster Scaccia died peacefully at home in late 2011.

 |